 Natural Language Processing methods that classify entities (papers, business, patents) into finely grained categories can also help match activities.
 This is an approach we have adopted in a recent project to map Innovation in the United Arab Emirates where we classify a variety of innovation activities (including research, business and skills supply and demand) in highly granular tech sectors to gain a holistic view of strengths and gaps in each of them.
 We will publish our results soon.

 We need to run tests that take us from innovation mapping data to better insights and policies.
-Experimentation, specially where it is based on rigorous methodologies such as randomised control trials, removes some (if not all) of the need for data integration to control for hard to measure variables, and makes it possible to causally link treatments with outcomes - in other words, to validate policy hypotheses and test theories about innovation and its dynamics.
+Experimentation, especially where it is based on rigorous methodologies such as randomised control trials, removes some (if not all) of the need for data integration to control for hard to measure variables, and makes it possible to causally link treatments with outcomes - in other words, to validate policy hypotheses and test theories about innovation and its dynamics.

 Innovation mapping can support and enhance this experimentation at different stages of the policy process, from policy design to evaluation.
-An example of the first case would be to use information about the structure of networks based on social media data to design new brokerage or collaboration interventions that can be monitored using those same data, and an example of the second would be using innovation mapping variables to proxy innovation outcomes in a policy intervention.
+An example of the first case would be to use information about the structure of networks based on social media data to design new brokerage or collaboration interventions that can be monitored using those same data.
+An example of the second would be using innovation mapping variables to proxy innovation outcomes in a policy intervention.
 Innovation mapping tools can themselves become experimentation sites, by showing users different types of information and analysing changes in their behaviour and outcomes.
 This A-B testing model has proven very useful in internet industries and policy areas influenced by behavioural economics and ‘nudging’.
-Innovation policymakers have much to learn a lot from it.
+Innovation policymakers have much to learn from it.
 Nesta’s Innovation Growth Lab specialises in the use of these methods and we are actively exploring options to integrate them with innovation mapping data.

 Relatedly, good innovation mapping data collected continuously and at a high level of detail can be used to inform theory in quasi-experimental settings where we can follow the repercussions of a ‘shock’ to a system in these data.
-We are pursuing an opportunity along this lines in a forthcoming paper that analyses the impact of Deep Learning (DL), a new paradigm for Artificial Intelligence (AI) research, on the geography of activity in that domain.
+We are pursuing an opportunity along these lines in a forthcoming paper that analyses the impact of Deep Learning (DL), a new paradigm for Artificial Intelligence (AI) research, on the geography of activity in that domain.
 We conceptualise the arrival of DL as a shock enabling us to compare the situation in ‘treated’ disciplines where the method has been rapidly adopted with those where it has not (the control).
 Our findings so far suggest that fields with fast adoption of DL have seen much more volatility in their geography than those that did not, consistent with the idea that disruptive technology shocks can change the innovation fortunes of nations.

 Three ways in which innovation mapping can contribute to innovation theory